ItzMrMike0/major-project/proposal.md

   - Attack player characters within range. 🟢

 ### 6: Sound Effects
-- Add background music with smooth transitions. 🟡
+- Add out battle music with smooth transitions to in battle music. 🟢
-- Include sound effects for movement, attacks, and menu interactions. 🟡
+- Include sound effects for movement, attacks, and menu interactions. 🟢

 ## Nice to Have List
 - Options Menu which contains settings including (End Turn: Manually end the player's turn.) 🔴